may finally force developers to spill how much those freemium apps truly cost.

-The developer of the GoneMAD Music Player app posted a message to Reddit on Thursday that allegedly came from a Google representative.
-The message claims that an app’s listing page must specify “price ranges” for in-app purchases by September 30, as first reported by Android Police.
+The developer of the GoneMAD Music ayer app posted a message to Reddit on Thursday that allegedly came from a representative.
+The message claims that an app’s listing page must specify “price ranges” for in-app purchases by September 30, as first reported by Android lice.

-Apple’s App Store already has a similar practice in place, detailing the exact cost of in-app upgrades.
-Google's alleged requirement only lists “price ranges,” however, so it is unclear exactly what specifics will be made available when (and if) the policy goes into practice.
+Apple’s App Store already has a similar practice in place, detailing the exact cost of in-app upgrades. ‘s alleged requirement only lists “price ranges,” however, so it is unclear exactly what specifics will be made available when ( if) the policy goes into practice.

 This change is likely another effort to avoid further legal entanglement in Europe, which has much stricter consumer protection laws.
 Earlier this year agreed to stop classifying apps as “free” when the apps offered in-app purchases.